 Interview Skills

-Strong interview skills are valuable when applying for a job.
-Your résumé and cover letter might get you through the door, but a good interview can advance you further in the selection process.
-The resources on this page can help you prepare for an interview.
+Your résumé and cover letter might get you an invitation, but a good interview can advance you to selection.
+The resources below can help you prepare for an interview.

-Whether you are interviewing for an internship, a student job on campus, an entry-level position or graduate school, it's important to know about the interview standards and norms.
-We provide these resources to help you know what to expect.
+Whether you are interviewing for an internship, a student job on campus, an entry-level position, or graduate school, it's important to know about the interview standards and norms.
+Below are resources to help you know what to expect.

-General interview questions tend to be broad and assess your general knowledge, qualities and aspirations.
-We provide examples of general interview questions and how to answer them using the M.S.R. method.
+General interview questions assess your knowledge, qualities, and aspirations.
+These include interview prompts like "Tell me about yourself" and "Why should we hire you?"
+Below are examples of general interview questions and how to answer them using the M.S.R. method.

-Situational interview questions allow the interviewer to assess how you would handle a particular situation on the job.
-We provide examples of situational interview questions and how to answer them using the A.R.C. method.
+Situational interview questions assess how you would handle a particular situation on the job.
+These include interview prompts like "What would you do if...?"
+Below are examples of situational interview questions and how to answer them using the A.R.C. method.

 The interviewer may have finished asking their questions, but it does not mean the interview assessment is finished.
-We provide examples of how to answer the closing question, "Do you have any questions for us?" and how to follow up after the interview.
+Below are examples of how to answer the last question, "Do you have any questions for us?" and how to follow up after the interview.

 Job Interview Practice

-We provide a free online job interview practice system called Big Interview.
-This AI-feedback interview practice tool mimics a real-life interview, evaluates your answers and provides feedback for improvement.
-You can also participate in the training courses provided to increase your confidence.
+We provide an online job interview practice system called Big Interview.
+This AI-feedback interview practice tool mimics a real-life interview, evaluates your answers, and provides feedback for improvement.
+You can submit your practice interview video for AI review and for review from our peer career advisors.
+You can also participate in the online training courses provided to increase your confidence.

 Log In: Job Interview Practice